 6232.
 Pattern.
 It is mandatory that the judge(s) post the pattern at least one hour prior to commencement of the class.
 The pattern should be designed so the majority of exhibitors can perform it in a reasonable length of time (under 60 seconds).
-All patterns must include a trot and canter.
+All patterns must include a trot, canter and a back.
 Patterns used in classes for riders 13 and under should use maneuvers from Group #1 and/or Group #2.
 Horses' gaits are to be ridden with the same cadence and speed, as you would find in the rail phase.
 All ties will be broken at the discretion of the judge.
-Failure to complete the pattern will not be a disqualification, but shall be scored accordingly.